HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

   - _There is a section with all the program partners_

 - As a user I want to have the ability to send messages to website owner and ask about other topics.
-- As a user I want to have the ability to send messages to website owner and ask about other topics.